cdl-saarland/AnICA-UI/devidisc_ui/basic_ui/inline_docs/single_campaign.md

 ### Detailed Results:
   - All Discoveries: This is a link to a list of all discoveries made in this campaign.
+  - All occuring Instruction Schemes: This is a link to a list of all instruction schemes that occur in any discovery of this campaign.